 Attributes of the existing land use include a general focus on commercial alignment along Interstate 35E and other TxDOT highways.
 The land use also recognizes a City Center surrounding some of the large tracts of land along Lake Sharon Drive in the center of the City.
 An additional activity center is located where the future of a transit-oriented development could be placed and is currently in discussion.
-Some changes have occurred since the last comprehensive plan update, mostly related to small commercial developments, mixed use at the Millennium developments.
+Some changes have occurred since the last comprehensive plan update, mostly related to small commercial developments, mixed use at the Millennium development and a few new single family developments.